-These videos are YouTuber’s reactions and commentary on another video, a real-life event, a social media page, etc. These videos are generally funny since the YouTuber tries to poke fun of whatever they’re reacting to.
-However, there can be outrage/ serious reaction videos too.
-Some examples of channels that do reactions are- FBE, Kurtis Connor, Danny Gonzalez, Drew Gooden, Cody Ko
+These videos are about YouTuber’s reactions and commentary on another video, a real-life event, a social media page, etc. These videos are generally funny since the YouTuber tries to poke fun of whatever they’re reacting to.
+However, there can be serious reaction videos too.
+Some examples of channels that do reactions are- FBE, Kurtis Connor, Danny Gonzalez, Drew Gooden, Cody Ko.

 These videos have two famous sub-genres: Gadgets and subscription boxes.
 Unboxing videos generally contain the first impressions and can be a guide for any future consumers who might be interested in that product/ service.
 Some examples are Unbox Therapy, Technical Guruji, Geeky Ranjit.

 Comedy/ Sketch Videos

 These videos are funny scripted sketches by YouTubers.
 Every YouTuber incorporates their personal style in their humour, so it is important to find the one that you like.
 These videos are most common to get viral or trending.
 Some examples are IIsuperwomanII, MostlySane, BBKiVines.

 One of the most popular genres of YouTube content is gaming walkthroughs and live streaming.
 They continue to be one of the most-watched and celebrated content on YouTube.
 Streaming sites lie Twitch has made it possible to watch long (sometimes 24 hours) live streams of your favourite YouTubers playing games.
 Some examples are CinnamonToastKen, GameGrumps, Pewdiepie, and JackSepticEye.

 These are animated sketches, rants, or stories often having humorous undertones.
 Animations are harder to make and take more effort into making one video than normal videos and thus are a smaller community on youtube.
 Some examples are Comics, TheOdd1sout, Jaiden Animations.